-Every two years, DEQ is required by the federal Clean Water Act (CWA) to conduct a comprehensive analysis of Idaho's water bodies to determine whether they meet state water quality standards and support beneficial uses or if additional pollution controls are needed.
-This analysis is summarized in an "Integrated Water Quality Monitoring and Assessment Report" (Integrated Report).
+The federal Clean Water Act requires states to conduct a biennial comprehensive analysis of state waters to determine if water bodies meet state water quality standards and thus support beneficial uses, or if additional pollution controls are needed.
+DEQ meets this requirement by preparing Idaho's Integrated Report.

 The Integrated Report serves the following three functions:

 - It satisfies the requirements of Clean Water Act sections 305(b), 303(d), and 314 by listing the current conditions of all state waters (required by §305(b)), including publicly owned lakes (required by §314), and lists waters that are impaired and need a total maximum daily load (TMDL) (required by §303(d)).